neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

 #### Start up a docker stack and local database to verify that the source code and deps are yielding a working application

-Then, on the build server, run:

-    vendor/bin/docker-stack build-directory-sync # (don't worry about "fatal: Cannot force update the current branch", it is expected) cd ../$(basename $(pwd))-build/
+Then, on the build server, run: (don't worry is you get an error message like "fatal: Cannot force update the current branch", it is not a problem in the build process)

+    vendor/bin/docker-stack build-directory-sync
+    cd ../$(basename $(pwd))-build/

 Set up a temporary deployment on the build server - Part 1:

-    docker ps -q | xargs docker kill # <-- use this to make sure no other container is using port 80 stack/start.sh
+    stack/recreate.sh

 Then, on the build server, run:

-    docker-compose run -e PREFER=dist builder stack/src/install-deps.sh
+    docker-compose run --rm -e PREFER=dist builder stack/src/install-personal-unit-deps.sh

 Set up a temporary deployment on the build server - Part 2: